 We've all made them.
 I remember making hundreds of paper snowflakes when I was in elementary school.
-You take a piece of paper and fold in half, fold it half again.
+You take a piece of paper and fold it in half, then fold it in half again.
 You now have a piece that is one fourth the size of the original.
 Now you fold it in half diagonally.
-You then cut slices out of the edges of the paper, and unfold to find you have created a snowflake.
-The resulting snowflake has 4 lines of symmetry and looks something like this:
+You then cut slices out of the edges of the paper, and unfold to find that you have created a snowflake.
+The resulting snowflake has four lines of symmetry and looks something like this:

-If you fold it in half diagonally again before cutting, you can create 8 lines of symmetry and have a snowflake that looks something like this:
+If you fold it in half diagonally again before cutting, you can create eight lines of symmetry and have a snowflake that looks something like this:

-While both of the snowflakes above are pretty and symmetrical, my inner scientist isn't happy that they don't have the 6-sided symmetry of a real snowflake.
+While both of the snowflakes above are pretty and symmetrical, my inner scientist isn't happy that they don't have the six-sided symmetry of a real snowflake.
 Since water crystals form in hexagonal layers, many snowflakes have a hexagonal symmetry.
-There are many lovely pictures of real snowflakes, as well as some interesting information at this Caltech website.
+There are many lovely pictures of real snowflakes, as well as some interesting information at SnowCrystals.com, taken by Kenneth G. Libbrecht, a physics professor at Caltech.
 Here are just a few of them:

-There are ways to fold paper to make 6 sided Kirigami snowflakes as well.
+There are ways to fold paper to make six-sided Kirigami snowflakes as well.
 Here are pictures of a few snowflakes that my wife and I made last night.

-If you decide to get fancy you can even make recognizable designs as long as the designs have 1 line of symmetry.
+If you decide to get fancy you can even make recognizable designs as long as the designs have one line of symmetry.

 Update: Here's a few more showing various designs you can make.